omdevteam/om/docs/docs/configuring_om.md

 ##  The Source String

 The source string contains information about the origin of the data events that OM will process.
-The information is encoded in a string that is ...ed as a command line argument to the `om_monitor.py` script:
+The information is encoded in a string that is passed as a command line argument to the `om_monitor.py` script:

 ``` bash